Buying guide: Computer for DJing – by a DJ & computer specialist

 But it depends on your DJ software if (and how much) it takes advantage of the capabilities of a graphics card.

-When you use visuals (which are 3D rendered) or video (video codecs are often handled by the graphics card), you need to have a proper graphics card.
+When you use visuals (which are 3D rendered) or video (video codecs are also often handled by the graphics card), you need to have a proper graphics card.

 It it still not super intensive like video editing or gaming, but it can take some toll on the graphics card.

-Other than visuals and video, the graphics doesn’t have to be that advanced, generally speaking: DJ software isn’t graphically intensive.
+Other than visuals and video, the graphics card doesn’t have to be that advanced, generally speaking: DJ software isn’t graphically intensive.

 Integrated graphics cards (which is the case for a lot of laptops) don’t have dedicated memory.